top of page

 Look for coaches who have completed a Degree or "Diploma in Coaching", "Postgraduate Coaching Certifications" and other relevant ongoing courses.
 Plus are members of respected professional bodies.
 Membership in certain organisations ensures that your coach follows ethical guidelines and maintains ongoing professional development.

 A 2020 Chartered Institute of Personnel and Development (CIPD) study found that 70% of executives preferred coaches who had formal training and qualifications because it provided reassurance that the coaching would be grounded in proven methods.
-Don’t hesitate to ask about their training or what specific approaches they use to ensure they can help you meet your goals.
+Don't hesitate to ask about their training or what specific approaches they use in their executive coaching or leadership coaching practice to ensure they can help you meet your goals.

 4. Check the Personal Fit: Chemistry Matters